jostmey/msm/ovarian-cancer/README.md

 python3 train_val.py --seed 1 --holdouts O-9N --output bin/20
 ```
 The first flag `--seed` determines the seed value used to generate the initial guess for the weight values.
 The second flag `--holdouts` determines the sample to holdout.
 The third flag --output is the prefix for the filenames saved during the fitting procedure.
 Additional flags that can be used are --num_fits for determining how many times to try and find the global best fit to the training data and --device for selecting GPU or CPU.

+## Model Customization
+This model introduces the use of a gap in the snippet.
+Gaps are a concept from sequence alignment algorithms that allow spaces to be introduced between individual amino acid residues.
+The code for the gaps can be found on line 71 in `dataplumbing.py` and is used on line 58 in `train_val.py`.
+The value `motif_size` determines the number of amino acid residues in the snippet and the difference between `window_size` and `motif_size` determines the number of gaps.

 ## Evaluation
 After running each above command and completing the patient-holdout cross-validation, the results can be summarized using the following command.